daviswer/fewshotlocal/README.md

 # Few-Shot Learning with Localization in Realistic Settings

 Code for the CVPR 2019 paper [Few-Shot Learning with Localization in Realistic Settings](https://arxiv.org/abs/1904.08502).
-Due to the sheer number of independent moving parts and user-defined parameters, we are providing our scripts as a series of interactive Jupyter notebooks.
+Due to the sheer number of independent moving parts and user-defined parameters, we are providing our code as a series of interactive Jupyter notebooks rather than automated Python scripts.

 ## Setup